sharecodelabnet/LAB-DN/README.md

 # Code for LAB-Net
 ## Paper name
-LAB-Net: A Lightweight Network Based on LAB Color Space for Shadow Removal
+LAB-Net: LAB Color-Space oriented Lightweight Network for Shadow Removal
 ## Our result

 ### ISTD and SRD results